Here are the TLDR common methods of defining arrays in TypeScript.

 let inventory: Array<Boat, SpaceShip, Wagon>

-You might notice that the list of types above are all vehicle types that could possibly share a parent type called
+The list of types above are all vehicle types that could possibly share a parent type called

 Transportation.
 Depending on your exact problem, you could solve it with Generics.
 Another possible solution is to define a type like the following: